Spencer Chamberlain: Career

 In late 2003, former lead vocalist of Underoath, Dallas Taylor (currently the vocalist for Maylene and the Sons of Disaster), left the band.
 Later in October of that same year at the CMJ Fest, Chamberlain took the stage as the new lead vocalist.
 During the early months of 2004, the band recorded their first album with Chamberlain and their second record for Solid State Records.

-Chamberlain has released six albums with Underoath, They're Only Chasing Safety (2004), Define the Great Line (2006), Lost in the Sound of Separation (2008), Ø (2010), Erase Me (2018), Voyeurist (2022).
+Chamberlain has released seven albums with Underoath, They're Only Chasing Safety (2004), Define the Great Line (2006), Lost in the Sound of Separation (2008), Ø (2010), Erase Me (2018), Voyeurist (2022), and The Place After This One (2025).
 When Define the Great Line was released on June 20, 2006, it sold 98,004 copies within its first week and debuted on the Billboard 200 Chart at No. 2.
 After They're Only Chasing Safety, Chamberlain worked with Melissa Cross to add deeper screaming into the mix.
 Chamberlain then noted that his vocals on Define The Great Line sound less like imitations of Dallas Taylor's vocals, and more similar to the vocals that he used in his previous band, This Runs Through.
 His evolved vocals came with the help of Melissa Cross, who coached Chamberlain and refined his "growl".
 Alternative Press noted, "his bellow [is] more carnal and guttural, [and] his high end more tuneful than whiny.
 Now when Chamberlain's relating those things that eat at the edges of his conscience and his soul, he has the kind of multi-faceted caterwaul to convey that despair."
 The article also comments on his songwriting, saying that it "reaches inward, confronting every ugly crevice of his being, often emerging from the clash furious and disoriented, but hopeful."